SsekandiRaymond/mongoose-lean-extension/README.md

     const users = await User.find().lean();
     console.log(users);

-    const cars = await Car.find().populate("owner").lean(); // if "stringify" plugin is used on mongoose "global level" that is, mongoose.plugin(stringify) and .populate("field") is on the query, both car._id and car.owner._id will be hex strings however, if it is used on schema level, for example, CarSchema.plugin(stringify) only: car._id will be hex string but car.owner._id will be ObjectId... if UserSchema.plugin(stringify): car.owner._id will be hex string but car._id will be ObjectId. console.log(cars);
+    const cars = await Car.find().populate("owner").lean(); // if "stringifyId" plugin is used on mongoose "global level" that is, mongoose.plugin(stringifyId) and .populate("field") is on the query, both car._id and car.owner._id will be hex strings however, if it is used on schema level, for example, CarSchema.plugin(stringifyId) only: car._id will be hex string but car.owner._id will be ObjectId... if UserSchema.plugin(stringifyId): car.owner._id will be hex string but car._id will be ObjectId. console.log(cars);

     /** cars.owner might be null in case you do not assign the right object ids as new ones are created everytime a document is recorded.
 Check "owner" property assigned value for await Promise.allSettled([ ... ]) for Car.create({}) */